 Paving the Way to a Sustainable Future: The City of Russell's Transportation Reconstruction Plan

-The City of Russell has been working over the past 18 months to develop a plan to reconstruct its aging infrastructure.
-Through the development of a Master Transportation Plan, the City is ready to "Pave the Way" to a sustainable future for our citizens through reconstruction of our major streets and incorporation of multi-modal transportation options.
-We hope to make this major reconstruction plan possible through the Transportation Investment Generating Economic Recovery (TIGER) Grant.
+The City of Russell has been working over the past 8 years to develop a plan to reconstruct its aging infrastructure.
+Through the development of a Master Transportation Plan and Streetscape Master Plan, the City is ready to "Pave the Way" to a sustainable future for our citizens through reconstruction of our major streets and incorporation of multi-modal transportation options.
+We hope to make this major reconstruction plan possible through the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) transportation grant.